Gravity Forms Google Sheets

 It is important to note that when you disconnect a Google Sheet from a feed, this does not remove GPGS’ access to this spreadsheet.
 It is not possible to remove GPGS’ access to a specific spreadsheet once authorized.
 Instead, you must remove GPGS’ access globally and then reauthorize each feed/spreadsheet individually.

-How do GPGS tokens work?
+How does GPGS authentication work?

 GPGS Beta 1 used a different authentication schema to connect to Google Sheets.
 Tokens generated via this schema are now considered legacy tokens.
 We strongly recommend re-authenticating feeds connected via a legacy token with the current authentication method.